 Solving problems is the heart and soul of the manager’s job.
 The organization’s success depends on your ability to solve problems every day.
 Problems come in all sizes: there are major problems that can significantly disrupt the business; there are also daily nuisances that must be addressed.
 Regardless of the size or type of issue you are facing, CMOE can teach you how to logically think through the problem, diagnose it, and determine what actions to take to resolve it.

-Working through the four-step process below will allow you solve problems more effectively:
+Working through the four-step process below will allow you to solve problems more effectively:

 You must be able to identify and define the problem.

 This will prevent you and others you work with from jumping to conclusions.
 Failing to create a clear problem statement can result in inaccurate decisions and the long-term cost of the time you’ll spend reworking the issue.

 You must thoroughly analyze the problem before developing a solution.

 During this step, you will ask yourself questions to understand the root causes of the problem.
 We teach how to use effective questions like, “Who will be affected by the issue?” to create a problem profile.